 Some items we have are not so easily disposed of.
 This includes chemicals or anything that might have an explosive warning.

 In these cases, determine the items you have that you want to get rid of, then contact or check our local council area website for how to dispose of such items.

-Here are some example of items you will need to dispose of safely:
+Here are some examples of items you will need to dispose of safely:

-- Gas bottles – Check with your local council on safe disposal of gas cylinders.
+- Gas bottles – Check with your local council on the safe disposal of gas cylinders.